 |Technical Certificates||150% of the Program Requirements|

 The first semester a student fails to complete the minimum hours required or fails to maintain the minimum GPA as stated below, he/she will be placed on Financial Aid Warning and may receive Federal Aid for one additional semester.
 During that additional semester, if the student still does not meet the minimum GPA or does not meet the minimum semester credit hours in addition to the minimum yearly hours, financial aid will be revoked.
-Regardless of cumulative GPA, any student who withdraws from all classes during the semester or receives a 1.00 GPA or lower will be put on Financial Aid Exclusion and will not be able to apply for financial aid until he/she completes one semester with satisfactory academic progress.
+Any student who withdraws from all classes during the semester or receives a 1.00 GPA or lower will be put on Financial Aid Exclusion and will not be able to apply for financial aid until he/she completes one semester with satisfactory academic progress.
 If a student has extenuating circumstances that prevented him/her from making satisfactory academic progress, he/she may appeal the status of Financial Aid Exclusion.
 Students enrolled in developmental courses are allowed a maximum of 30 attempted credit hours to remain on financial aid.
 Developmental course work is calculated into the semester GPA and hours completed for satisfactory academic progress for financial aid purposes at the end of each semester.
+See our Financial Aid Frequently Asked Questions link at www.uarichmountain.edu under the Financial Aid tab for examples and information or contact the Financial Aid Office with any questions you may have.

 NF Grades: Student’s receiving the grades of “F” for UA Rich Mountain purposes were in attendance, but did not pass the course.
 “NF” grades are given to students who failed a class due to non-attendance.
 If the student receives all “NF” grades, then a calculation will be completed for these students to determine how much of their Pell funds must be returned for that semester.
 Students with all “NF” grades will be placed on Financial Aid Exclusion.

-Reinstate Funds: When a student is dropped from federal aid eligibility, he/she must bring in and up-to-date transcript and request reinstatement after the satisfactory academic progress standard is reached.
+Reinstate Funds: When a student is dropped from federal aid eligibility, he/she must bring in an up-to-date transcript and request reinstatement after the satisfactory academic progress standard is reached.